An Optimized Divide-and-Conquer Algorithm for the Closest-Pair Problem in the Planar Case: Summary and Conclusions

 In this paper we analyzed the Basic-2 algorithm, which is an optimized version of the Bentley and Shamos procedure for the planar case where the computation of the distance $d_{LR}$ requires only two pairwise comparisons per point to find the closest pair within the central slab.
-The Basic-2 algorithm was first presented by \cite{Jiang:2007}.
+The Basic-2 algorithm was first presented by Jiang and Gillespie~\cite{7}.

+We show that, for this algorithm, only two pairwise comparisons are required in the combine step, for each point that lies in the central slab .
+This result and the subsequent correctness of the Basic-2 algorithm is shown for all Minkowski distances with $p\geqslant 1$.

-In Corollary \ref{corollary1} we proved that the two comparisons per point are a minimum for the divide-and-conquer $\proc{Closest-Pair}$ algorithm, for all Minkowski distances with $p\geqslant 1$.
+We proved that the two comparisons per point are a minimum for the \textit{combine} step in the Basic-2 algorithm, for all Minkowski distances with $p\geqslant 1$.
 This result is a direct consequence of the strength of the sparsity condition, which is induced over the set of points in the plane by the knowledge of $d_L$ and $d_R$.

-We consider that the generalization of Corollary \ref{corollary1} to higher dimensions (in particular to the 3D space) is of interest, considering not only possible applications but also the theoretical significance of such an achievement.
+We consider that the generalization of this result to higher dimensions (in particular to the 3D space) is of interest, considering not only possible applications but also the theoretical significance of such an achievement.
 However, we note that, even in the 3D case this procedure may have rather less efficiency gains because of the lack of a natural order relation among the points lying in the central slab, and the consequent increase in the problem's complexity.